Búsqueda de LIBROS DEL AUTOR: james w bancroft

 • TITANIC'S UNLUCKY SEVEN

+The Titanic disaster is examined through the experiences of seven officers, revealing their bravery and the mysteries surrounding the tragedy.
 The disaster which befell RMS Titanic has become one of the most investigated and analyzed maritime tragedies of all time.
-Yet there is much still to be untangled from the web of mystery which still surrounds this confused, catastrophic event.
-The people on board were proud to be part of the ship’s highly-publicised first voyage, but as the first batch of officers reported for ...
+Yet there is much still to be untangled from the web of mystery which still surrounds this confused, catastrophic ...

 $216.99